Aacharyan

 Aacharyan is a 1993 Indian Malayalam film, directed by Ashokan and starring Thilakan, Suresh Gopi and Sreenivasan in the lead roles.
 The story is about an investigative journalist who tracks down a drug trafficking gang with the help of a retired civil servant and an ex-police officer.

 Plot

-Sivashankaran (Sreenivasan), a journalist, goes in search of the truth regarding the death of Jeevan Kumar, a college student.
+Sivashankaran, a journalist, goes in search of the truth regarding the death of Jeevan Kumar, a college student.
 He is determined to bring the criminals to justice.